List of modern great powers: Polish–Lithuanian union and Commonwealth (1410–1701)

 The Polish Golden Age, in the reigns of Sigismund I and Sigismund II, the last two Jagiellonian kings, and more generally the 16th century, is identified with the culture of the Polish Renaissance.
-This flowering had its material base in the prosperity of the elites, both the landed nobility and urban patriciate at such centers as Kraków and Gdańsk.
-The University of Kraków became one of the leading centers of learning in Europe, and in Poland Nicolaus Copernicus formulated a model of the universe that placed the Sun rather than Earth at its center, making a groundbreaking contribution, which sparked the Scientific Revolution in Europe.
+This flowering had its material basis in the prosperity of the elites, both the landed nobility and the urban patriciate, at centers such as Kraków and Gdańsk.
+The University of Kraków became one of the leading centers of learning in Europe, and in Poland, Nicolaus Copernicus formulated a model of the universe that placed the Sun rather than Earth at its center, making a groundbreaking contribution, which sparked the Scientific Revolution in Europe.

 Following the Union of Lublin, at various times, through personal unions and vassalages, Poland's sphere of influence reached Sweden and Finland in Northern Europe, the Danube in Southeastern Europe, and the Caribbean and West Africa.
-In a rather unique feat, Poland became a territorially extensive state largely not through war conquests, but rather through peaceful incorporation of territories, with the Polish-Lithuanian union formed voluntarily, and Prussia, Caffa in Crimea and Livonia voluntarily recognizing Polish sovereignty in 1454, 1462 and 1561, respectively, viewing Poland as a defender against either oppressive regimes, such as the Teutonic Order, or potential invaders such as Turkey and Russia.
+In a rather unique feat, Poland became a territorially extensive state largely not through war conquests, but rather through peaceful incorporation of territories, with the Polish–Lithuanian union formed voluntarily, and Prussia, Caffa in Crimea and Livonia voluntarily recognizing Polish sovereignty in 1454, 1462 and 1561, respectively, viewing Poland as a defender against either oppressive regimes, such as the Teutonic Order, or potential invaders such as Turkey and Russia.

-Poland had turbulent relations with the neighboring powers of Russia, Sweden and Turkey, which challenged Polish power in a series of wars.
+Poland had turbulent relations with the neighboring powers of Russia, Sweden, and Turkey, which challenged Polish power in a series of wars.
 After victories in the Dimitriads (the Battle of Klushino, 1610), with Polish forces entering Moscow, Sigismund III's son, Prince Władysław of Poland, was briefly elected Tsar of Russia.
-The weakening of Poland was brought by the disastrous Russo-Swedish-Brandenburgian invasion of 1654–1660, yet Poland still remained a great power.
+The weakening of Poland was brought by the disastrous Russo-Swedish-Brandenburgian invasion of 1654–1660, yet Poland remained a great power.
 The victory of Polish-led forces at the Battle of Vienna in 1683 saved Austria from Ottoman conquest and marked the end of Ottoman advances into Europe.
 Poland's great power came to an end with the Swedish invasion of Poland of 1701–1706 during the Great Northern War, and from Stanislaus I onwards, successive kings were consistently elected in the geopolitical interests of foreign nations.